Can You Get A Contract Phone With Bad Credit?

 Whether you’re a busy professional or a student, a contract phone is essential for staying connected with others.
 It allows you to get a high-end device without paying upfront, while offering consistent access to calls, texts and data through a fixed monthly plan.
 But can you get a contract phone with bad credit?

-Unfortunately, the answer is no. Bad credit is typically a red flag for major providers like Telstra, Vodafone and Optus, making it difficult to get approved for a contract phone.
+Unfortunately, the answer is generally no. Bad credit is typically a red flag for major providers like Telstra, Vodafone and Optus, making it difficult to get approved for a contract phone.

 However, alternative options do exist.
 This article will guide you through these alternative solutions that will help you stay connected even with poor credit history.